Most Active Stories

 (SOUNDBITE OF SONG, "BIBBIDI-BOBBIDI-BOO")

 UNIDENTIFIED WOMAN: (Singing) Salagadoola mechicka boola bibbidi-bobbidi-boo, put 'em together and what have you got, bibbidi-bobbidi-boo.
 Salagadoola mechicka boola bibbidi-bobbidi-boo, it'll do magic, believe it or not, bibbidi-bobbidi-boo.
 Now, salagadoola means mechicka booleroo, but the thingamabob that does the job is bibbidi-bobbidi-boo.
 Salagadoola mechicka boola bibbidi-bobbidi-boo, put 'em together and what have you got, bibbidi-bobbidi, bibbidi-bobbidi, bibbidi-bobbidi, bibbidi-bobbidi-boo.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.